 Where You’ll Go

 Our recent graduates are getting airtime and taking the stage.
 Like Hannah Southerland, who’s now employed at KWTG/KFNV Radio in Vidalia, LA.
+Emily Alexander is a reporter/producer for WAPT in Jackson.
 Or Jennifer Hooks, who is a Production Editor at LifeWay Christian Resources in Nashville, TN.
 Dylan McLemore is an Instructor of Mass Media at Southern Arkansas University.
 Laura Leigh Bingham is a theater teacher in Memphis, TN.
-Alan Wesley Kinsey is teaching English, Speech and Theater in Yazoo County.
 Laura Hankins Boyd is teaching public speaking at Northwest Rankin High School and Christopher Hudson is teaching English and Theater at Clinton High school.
 Josh Powell is a filmmaker.
+Cameron Vaughan is the PR Coordinator & Merchandise Manager for Tenth Avenue North.
 One graduate is a reporter for the Northside Sun, another is editor of the Jasper County News, and another is an account executive with a local public relations firm.
-Others are attending graduate school at Washington & Lee Law School, Baylor University, University of Texas at Austin and the University of Southern Mississippi.
+Others are attending graduate school at Washington & Lee Law School, Baylor University, University of Texas at Austin, and the University of Southern Mississippi.

 Anne Sullivan is the director of Magnolia Speech School in Jackson, MS. Barbie Bassett is the Chief Meteorologist at WLBT-TV in Jackson, MS. Pete Smith is the Communications Director at the Mississippi Department of Education in Jackson, MS. Morgan Coward Cruse, who worked with Drama Kids International while an undergrad, founded her own after-school drama program: Theater Kids, Inc. Emory Colvin developed a one-woman theater ministry, Dramatic Encounters; she presents engaging solo performances, tours with Christian musical productions, and works with publishers such as LifeWay.
 Celeste Cade is the Public Relations Associate for the Baptist Children’s Village in Mississippi and serves as Southern Public Relations Federation Representative for the Public Relations Association of Mississippi.